mtrsservices/creation/README.md

 # creation
-###Holographic
+<h1>Holographic</h1>

-#Holographic Array paradigm and Interface
+#<h3>Holographic Array paradigm and Interface<h3>
-#Code name: Creation
+ #<h2>Code name: Creation</h2>
-#Prepared for: Oracle,Apple
+ #<h2>Prepared for: Oracle,Apple</h2>
-#Prepared by: Benjamin hurst
+ #<h2>Prepared by: Benjamin hurst</h2>
-#Proposal number: 1.0.3
+ #<h2>Proposal number: 1.0.3</h2>

-#Objective
+ #<h3>Objective</h3>
-To create and emit an array of light in a controlled environment that intersect multiple corresponding arrays in a manner that reflects a three dimensional structure or object that has substances in such a way that one could almost be deceived into thinking the object is real.
+<a>To create and emit an array of light in a controlled environment that intersect multiple corresponding arrays in a manner that reflects a three dimensional structure or object that has substances in such a way that one could almost be deceived into thinking the object is real. </a>

-Overview of Structure
+ <h2>Overview of Structure</h2>
-Objects are embedded into an array as the root object as to create the controlled environment that is indexable and concise with a linear structure of eminence.
+<h1>Objects are embedded into an array as the root object as to create the controlled environment that is indexable and concise with a linear structure of eminence.
 Then following the root array we establish arrays of axioms and  which allows us to intersect these axioms in a manner that can be translated across the arrays of corresponding arrays for motion and animation of the holographic image desired.
-The linear structure allows for the object to the have multiple light arrays of type array embedded and also allows for a start and ending point to be indexed to and from.
+The linear structure allows for the object to the have multiple light arrays of type array embedded and also allows for a start and ending point to be indexed to and from.</h1>

-Understanding how the projection becomes 3D
+ <h6>Understanding how the projection becomes 3D</h6>

 This projects foundation will be dependent on a new paradigm model that is array oriented and will consist of the following structure: